It looks harmless enough.

 What Is a Fake E-Vite Scam?

-A fake e-vite scam is a phishing attack that pretends to be a real invitation from platforms like Paperless Post or other digital invitation services.
+A fake e-vite scam is a phishing attack that pretends to be a real invitation from platforms such as Paperless Post or other digital invitation services.

 The goal is to trick you into: